orionkepler/Final_Project/sprint4/Progress_report.md

 ### The tool that re-design the front-end of the Augur is angular-cli
 ### you can find more information in folder frontend.

+## Future work

+### I will try my best to connect to the data, and try to collect the data.
+And I will also try to implement the History function for my frontend.